MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 [DeviceFlowConfig]: https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#DeviceFlowConfig
 [UsernamePasswordConfig]: https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#UsernamePasswordConfig

-Create an authenticator with its associated `New` function, and then call `Authorize` on the resulting object to perform authentication.
+Create an authenticator with its associated `New` function, and then call `Authorize` on the resulting object to authenticate.
 For example, to use certificate-based authentication:

 ```go
 import "github.com/Azure/go-autorest/autorest/azure/auth"